What Is A Buyer Agency Agreement?

 In addition, some buyer’s agents may have their broker charge a transaction fee to the buyer or have language in the contract that you will cover the difference in commission if the listing agent doesn't offer enough.
 Make sure you always read the fine print.

-Is that fine print rubbing you the wrong way?
+Is the fine print rubbing you the wrong way?
 Fear not, as there is always room to negotiate.
 Here are the aspects of the contract you may consider asking your agent to modify so your specific needs are met.

 Negotiate For Shorter Term Length